dreamking60/d3-start-to-finish-leanpub/manuscript/24 PRACTICAL Add popup.md

 ## Overview

-Open step10.
-The file structure is:
+Open `step10`.
+The directory structure is:

 ```text
 step10